-Located on British Columbia’s remote northwest coast, the present-day home community of Gitga’at First Nation is Hartley Bay.
+Located on British Columbia’s remote northwest coast, the present-day home community of the Gitga’at Nation is Hartley Bay.
 The Gitga’at have been stewards of their land and its resources since time immemorial, and their surroundings are deeply tied to their customs, daily life, and cultural identity.

 Gitga’at people residing in Hartley Bay still live a homogeneous lifestyle gathering and harvesting 90% of their food from the land and marine environment.
 The Nation has been impacted by the recent developments in the area and saw the need to enforce conservation practices and effective environmental monitoring so that future Gitga’at members can continue to live from the land.
-They achieve this by implementing traditional use knowledge with scientific practices through their Gitga’at Guardian Program.
+They achieve this by implementing traditional use knowledge with scientific practices through their Gitga’at Guardian program.

 Stewarding from the Start

-The territory of the Gitga’at Nation spans 7,500 km² and features many diverse ecosystems, including glacier-capped mountain ranges, rare estuary environments, remote coastal islands, and large swathes of temperate rainforest.
+The territory of the Gitga’at Nation spans 7,500 square kilometres and features many diverse ecosystems, including glacier-capped mountain ranges, rare estuary environments, remote coastal islands, and large swathes of temperate rainforest.
 The territory is also home to bears, whales, salmon, and many other species.
 Traditionally, Gitga’at people traveled widely throughout their territory, following ancestral routes to seasonal harvesting sites.